EmmanuelDemey/eslint-plugin-angular/docs/deferred.md

     $q(function() {
         // ...
     });

+The following patterns are considered problems;

+    /*eslint angular/deferred: 2*/

     // invalid
     var deferred = $q.defer(); // error: You should not create a new promise with this syntax.
 Use the $q(function(resolve, reject) {}) syntax.